ziproot/HOP/CONTRIBUTING.md

 ## Enhancements
 Enhancements are things you want to improve.
 Be sure to label it based on what type of enhancement it is:
 Security: This is an improvement to security you would like to see, such as RSA encryption.
-QOL: This is an improvement to quality of life you would like to see, such as more lanugages as codes.
+QOL: This is an improvement to quality of life you would like to see, such as more languages as codes.
 If in doubt, mark it as QOL.
 Documentation: This is an improvement to documentation you would like to see.
 Be sure to format the enhancement as dictated in the feature request template.
 # Pull Requests